 There are more than 40 different types of diabetes overall.
 Excluding gestational diabetes, however, the most common forms of diabetes are type 1 (~10 percentr of all cases) and type 2 diabetes (~90 percent of all cases).
 Other specific types of diabetes may account for ~3 percent or more of all cases of diabetes.

 Below you will find some general information about diabetes.
-If you have specific questions related to your plan of care, please contact your care provider.
+Please visit the tabs to the left to find more information and resources that are available.
+If you have specific questions related to your plan of care, you should contact your care provider.

 All About Insulin

 Learn more about the different types of insulin, how they work, and why they are prescribed together.
 More …

 Monitoring Your Blood Sugar